AndersDeath/diary2/000-current.md

 Today I was working on current tasks.
 I did a lot of things today.
 I did sport and meditation and some coding exploring.
 I had a interview with recharge company.
 A guy from Nigeria had a conversation with me that was very cool and nice.
 I think it was the easiest tech conversation for last three years.
 Let's see what we will have soon.
 I made a release of Holy Theory that is also good.
 The weather here is awesome.
 Yerevan's spring is amazing.
 After living in Saint-Petersburg this place looks much more attractive.
 From another side I miss home very much. i dream about time when it will be possible.
 I like weather here, but I cannot get home feeling, do you know what mean?
 I really want to sit in my car and drive a circle around neighborhood.
 Survey I want to record pppodcast in usual and convenient way.
 Sadly it's impossible for now.
 Maybe in the future I will obtain this possibility.

-# 14 March - Monday - Yerevan - 166 day of immigration
+# 14 March - Tuesday - Yerevan - 166 day of immigration

 I am extremely tiered today.
 I had a system design interview with Booking.com.
 I am absolutely not sure that it was successful.
 I have nothing to compare.
 It's the fist system design interview in my life.
 It's very cool.
 Bad thing is that I cannot predict what will be the final solution on their side.
 I know that a lot of people want to be relocated to amsterdam. let's see.
 It will be another one hour interview with Recharge tomorrow.
 I hope it will be ok.
 I read on the internet that it's now the best company in Netherlands.
 It's not a big problem for me, because my goal is to relocate to Europe.
 I don't want to live in yerevan for whole life.
 Also, it's no water in the apartments today.
 I already hate it.
 It's extremely sad thing.

-# 15 March - Th
+# 15 March - Wednesday - Yerevan - 167 day of immigration